exonum/exonum-doc/src/advanced/configuration-updater.md

 #### Execution

-A `TxConfigPropose` transaction is only successfully executed with a state change if all of the following conditions take place:
+A `Propose` transaction is only successfully executed with a state change if all of the following conditions take place:

 - `cfg` is a valid stringified JSON object corresponding to the `ConfigBody`